 I sleep with life and death in the same bed

-Many of Dylan’s newer songs, especially those on Tempest, his latest album of original material, also employ this stylistic device.
-I like it, it suits Dylan in winter.
+Many of Dylan’s newer songs, especially those on Tempest, also employ this stylistic device.
+I like it.
+It suits Dylan in winter.

 Now let’s get into the specifics, starting with the title.
 “I contain multitudes” is a direct quote of Walt Whitman’s great poem, Song of Myself.